prisma/specs/cli/README.md

 If a folder named `prisma` is already present, the init command will fail with the following warning:

 ```
- ERROR  Folder prisma already exists in your project.
+ERROR  A folder called `prisma` already exists in your project.
        Please try again in a project that is not yet using Prisma.
 ```

 ### Generated files